-The expression NetworkNodeSets(node) returns the node sets that are currently associated with any node.
+The expression NetworkNodeSets(net) returns the node sets that are currently associated with any node in net.
 If incSystem=TRUE, then the internal Netica system node sets will be included as well.
 These begin with a colon (':').
 This value cannot be set directly, only indirectly through the use of NodeSets.